 Are you ever going to have images for commercial use?

 One of the long-term goals of the site is to accumulate public domain images and those listed under creative commons licenses, and ultimately to begin to generate our own images through community photoshoots and user submission.
 These will be tagged as such so they will be searchable from within the main database, and assembled into their own gallery.
+We'll let you know if and when we launch that initiative.

 How to you choose what images to post?